Daniel-Lamb/Writing_Assistant_AI/README.md

 - Access your API key: https://studio.ai21.com/account/api-key
 - Replace 'FILL_IN_UR_OWN_HERE' in line 9 of Assistant.tsx with your API.
 Keep the single quotation marks around it!

+### 4. Launch the app
-### 4. To launch, type the command `npm start` in the terminal, and it will run in the browser at localhost:3000
+In your terminal, type the command `npm start`
+It will run in the browser at localhost:3000

 &nbsp;